Mauve | Connections: How colour interacts with the wider world

 Left: Ensemble, spring/summer 2018, Jeremy Scott for House of Moschino.
 Courtesy of Moschino.
 Photo © Johnny Dufort, 2019.
 RIGHT: Ensemble, fall/winter 2018–19 haute couture, Bertrand Guyon for House of Schiaparelli.
 Courtesy of Schiaparelli.
 Photo © Johnny Dufort, 2019.

 Perhaps it was the way novelist Emile Zola named the Impressionist’s love for pale mauve and violet as a “gay scandal” that forever aligned the colour with all things camp.
-Though he was referring to their joyous “exaggeration of light” using purple shades, the critics condemnation as provocative and unnatural echoed Victorian attitudes of strict social order, one that was distinctly colour coded.
-Only the king could wear purple and behave how he liked.
+Though he was referring to their joyous “exaggeration of light” using purple shades, the critics’ condemnation of their style as provocative and unnatural echoed Victorian attitudes of strict social order, one that was distinctly colour coded.

 Viktor & Rolf: Haute Couture Fashion Week SS19H, Fashion Statements #17,#14 © PETER STIGTER